scottbedard/vuetober/README.md

 yarn build
 ```

-Other commands may also be available, depending on the features selected in step 1.
+Other commands may also be available, depending on the feature selection.
 Check your `package.json` for a complete list.

 ## Using plugins

 When developing Vuetober themes, APIs are usually needed to communicate with plugins.
-Since all rendering is done on the client side, October's frontend utilities like components and the AJAX framework cannot be used.
+Since all rendering is done on the client side, October's frontend utilities like components and the AJAX framework are not available.
 Below is a list of plugins that have been made to help bridge the gap.

 - [RainLab.User](https://github.com/scottbedard/rainlab-user-api)